Address: 3330 Walnut St, Philadelphia, PA 19104

 - Paper on interactive program reasoning via Bayesian inference to appear at PLDI 2018.

 - Paper on probabilistic model guided program synthesis to appear at PLDI 2018.

 - Penn team awarded grant by ONR for project ASPIRE to reduce software complexity.

 - Website rightingcode.org launched for course on Software Analysis and Testing.

-- Invited tutorial talk on maximum satisfiability in program analysis at VMCAI 2018.
+- Invited tutorial talk on maximum satisfiability in program analysis at VMCAI 2018 and CAV 2017.

 - Distinguished lecture on finding bugs using machine learning at Iowa State University.

 I'm an Associate Professor of Computer and Information Science at the University of Pennsylvania, where I also participate in the PL Club and the PRECISE Center.
 I received a Ph.D. in Computer Science from Stanford University in 2008.
 I was a researcher at Intel Labs, Berkeley from 2008 to 2011, and an Assistant Professor of Computer Science at Georgia Tech from 2011 to 2016.

 I created the first large-scale online course (MOOC) on Software Analysis and Testing.
 All course material is available at rightingcode.org.
 Lectures with assessments are available on Udacity.
 Autograding scripts for the labs are available to instructors upon request.